ChrisKeefe/dev-docs/source/plugin-object.rst

 ``version`` should be the version number of your package (the same that is used in its ``setup.py``).

-``website`` should be the page where you'd like end users to refer for more information about your package.
+``website`` should be the page end users refer to for more information about your package.

 ``package`` should be the Python package name for your plugin.